amailzl/gop/README.md

 # gop
-a cmd to fast change dir in ubuntu
+a cmd to fast change dir in terminal

 # dependency
 python3